helm/charts/stable/prometheus-operator/README.md

 ## Introduction

 This chart bootstraps a [prometheus-operator](https://github.com/coreos/prometheus-operator) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-The chart can be installed multiple times to create separate Prometheus instances managed by Proemtheus Operator.
+The chart can be installed multiple times to create separate Prometheus instances managed by Prometheus Operator.

 ## Prerequisites
   - Kubernetes 1.10+ with Beta APIs